PervazGolrang/Project2-VRF-LITE_OSPF-BGP_RedistributionLab/steps/step9_ubuntu.md

-# Step 10 – Ubuntu Setup (Syslog, NTP, DHCP, SNMP)
+# Step 9 – OPTIONAL Ubuntu Setup (Syslog, NTP, DHCP, SNMP)

 This step is performed entirely on the Ubuntu VM.
-Connect Ubuntu to VLAN 10 and configure the following services.
+Connect the Ubuntu machine to VLAN 10 and configure the following services:

+- Syslog (rsyslog)
+- NTP server (chrony or ntpd)
+- DHCP server (isc-dhcp-server)
+- **Optional** - SNMP (snmpd)

+* Do note that my Linux knowledge is limited, if this doesn’t work properly, just skip it. **This step is optional.**

 ---